mimo2025/gitsmarttest/README.md

 6. Push your branch to GitHub and create a pull request.

 ### Features to Complete:
-- Add a new task.
+- 	Add your name, year, and major.
-- Mark a task as completed.
+-   Add your GitHub and LinkedIn profiles.
-- View all tasks.
+-   Add a photo of yourself.
-- Remove a task.
+-   Optionally, list some projects or technical skills to showcase on your portfolio.